NHSDigital/rap-community-of-practice/docs/implementing_RAP/index.md

 Then you can get to work on your pipeline!

-We've created an [example pipeline](example-pipeline.md) that shows a very (very!) simple implementation of these principles so you can see them in action.
+We've created an [example pipeline](example-pipeline.md) that shows a very (very!) simple implementation of these principles so you can see them in action in both Python and R.

 ## Support